coteditor/CotEditor/CONTRIBUTING.md

 - Menu item titles in TextEdit.app
 - Find panel in Pages.app
 - Some setting messages in ScriptEditor.app

+We recommend to utilize [Apple Localization Terms Glossary for macOS](https://applelocalization.com/macos) by Kisikawa katsumi to find macOS-friendly expressions.
+You also need to take care of how Apple handles punctuation characters and symbols.
+Regarding quotation marks, they normally prefer the typographer's ones.

 #### Submitting a new localization